outisfun/hs-interactive-story-framework-2/README.md

 ## TO DO:
 // remove classes and double check that media uploads work correctly!!!!!
 // general style suggestions: separate chapters with quotes and other common scenarios
+// To do (for me): Add all possible layouts and modules in a preview story.

 ## Getting Started